 (This ingredient can be hard to find.
 Without this, there is no base for the ferment, and culture will not establish.
 To locate this ingredient, you may need to search in remote dark places, use the senses where your mind has never travelled.
 Be your own truffle pig to find this exquisite rare ingredient).

-•Mega helping of knowing who you are getting into relationship with.
+•Mega helping of knowing who you are getting into a relationship with.

 •20 cups of allowance (no one is perfect, not even you)

 Do your best not to lose yourself in the preparation.
-If you give up yourself in the preparation of the recipe, you are less likely to enjoy the final flavor.
+If you give up yourself in the preparation of the recipe, you are less likely to enjoy the final flavour.

 Have fun if you can.
-Sometimes the smell of the ferment can be offensive, but give it more time to mature and then asses it’s health.
-Enjoy with a side dish of sex, or even family, and learn to develop your own flavors together.
+Sometimes the smell of the ferment can be offensive, but give it more time to mature and then assess it’s health.
+Enjoy with a side dish of sex, or even family, and learn to develop your own flavours together.

 Bon Appetit 😉

-Visit the Relationship page to find out more about creating an amazing relationship that works for both you and your partner:
+Visit Shannon’s Relationship page to find out more about creating an amazing relationship that works for both you and your partner: